 Copyright © 2021 The Rob Smith Team.
 All Rights Reserved.

-Associated with Compass Georgia, LLC, a licensed Georgia real estate broker.
-Equal Housing Opportunity.
+Associated with Keller Williams Realty Intown Atlanta, a licensed Georgia real estate broker.
+Each office is independently owned and operated.
 All material presented herein is intended for informational purposes only.
 Information is compiled from sources deemed reliable but is subject to errors, omissions, changes in price, condition, sale, or withdrawal without notice.
 No statement is made as to the accuracy of any description.
 All measurements and square footages are approximate.
 Nothing herein shall be construed as legal, accounting or other professional advice outside the realm of real estate brokerage.
+Equal Housing Opportunity.